Campaign history of the Roman military: Collapse of the Western Empire (402–476 AD)

 Many theories have been advanced in way of explanation for decline of the Roman Empire, and many dates given for its fall, from the onset of its decline in the 3rd century to the fall of Constantinople in 1453.
 Militarily, however, the Empire finally fell after first being overrun by various non-Roman peoples and then having its heart in Italy seized by Germanic troops in a revolt.
 The historicity and exact dates are uncertain, and some historians do not consider that the Empire fell at this point.

 The Empire became gradually less Romanised and increasingly Germanic in nature: although the Empire buckled under Visigothic assault, the overthrow of the last Emperor Romulus Augustus was carried out by federated Germanic troops from within the Roman army rather than by foreign troops.
 In this sense had Odoacer not renounced the title of Emperor and named himself "King of Italy" instead, the Empire might have continued in name.
 Its identity, however, was no longer Roman – it was increasingly populated and governed by Germanic peoples long before 476 AD.
 The Roman people were by the 5th century "bereft of their military ethos" and the Roman army itself a mere supplement to federated troops of Goths, Huns, Franks and others fighting on their behalf.

-Rome's last gasp began when the Visigoths revolted around 395 AD.
+Rome's last gasp began when the Goths revolted around 395 AD.
 Led by Alaric I, they attempted to seize Constantinople, but were rebuffed and instead plundered much of Thrace in northern Greece.Matyszak, The Enemies of Rome, p.
 260 In 402 AD they besieged Mediolanum, the capital of Roman Emperor Honorius, defended by Roman Gothic troops.
 The arrival of the Roman Stilicho and his army forced Alaric to lift his siege and move his army towards Hasta (modern Asti) in western Italy, where Stilicho attacked it at the Battle of Pollentia,Jordanes, The Origins and Deeds of the Goths, 154 capturing Alaric's camp.
 Stilicho offered to return the prisoners in exchange for the Visigoths returning to Illyricum but upon arriving at Verona, Alaric halted his retreat.
 Stilicho again attacked at the Battle of Verona and again defeated Alaric, forcing him to withdraw from Italy.